typeable/xml-isogen/README.md

 ```

 We have a data type `XmlPerson` with two fields and two lenses.
 Note that the
-fields have prefix built of underscore and all upper cases on the type name.
+fields have prefix built of underscore and all upper case characters
+and digits of the type name.

 Lets take a closer look at `XmlPerson`: